Bug Hunting (in Fedora's KiCad)

 Aborted (core dumped)

 With very little understanding of the program’s construction, that is a confusing error message.
-The last part is somewhat helpful, since it says Aborted (core dumped).
+The last part is somewhat helpful, since it says Aborted (core dumped)

-Seeing that Assertion failed along with a std::vector is kind of useful too; a possible translation is: “This is potentially unintended/unsafe behavior on an std::vector.
+is kind of useful too; a possible translation is: “This is potentially unintended/unsafe behavior on an std::vector.
 Stop.”

 Not knowing anything else, this would be a somewhat decent message to hand to a developer.